astridx/meinblog/sik/r/react-derive-state-props/index.md

         Update
       </button>
     </li>
-  );
+  )
 }
 ```

 That's it.
-The concept of *updating a state from props* usually happens if you already have *setting initial state from props* in place.
+The concept of _updating a state from props_ usually happens if you already have _setting initial state from props_ in place.
 Then whenever this state gets updated due to an external source, here our request to the fake API, we may want to update this initial state from props again.

 <Divider />

 Now you know about initializing and updating state from props in React.
 Use this knowledge sparingly, because it only applies for certain cases where you need to deploy state based on props.
 However, mostly just using common sense props and state in React should suffice and you shouldn't worry too much about this technique.